-The Regional Food & Agriculture Strategy (RFAS) provides an in-depth exploration of regional food and agriculture objectives, issues and opportunities to guide action and foster leadership.
-The RFAS identifies the CRD's role in food and agriculture, along with recommendations, associated actions, and resourcing requirements.
+The Regional Food & Agriculture Strategy (RFAS) details regional food and agriculture objectives, issues and opportunities to guide action and foster leadership in developing a resilient food and agriculture system.
+The RFAS identifies the CRD's role in food and agriculture along with recommendations, associated actions, and resourcing requirements.
 The RFAS is intended to be a living document, to be regularly monitored, reviewed and updated.

 Because food and agriculture are part of a food system, the Strategy considers all aspects of that system, including planting, irrigation, harvesting, processing, distributing, preparing, marketing and consumption.
 Food waste management and soil nutrient management are also part of the cycle.

 The 2018 Regional Growth Strategy targets increasing land in food production by 5,000 hectares by 2038.
 These two strategies are intended to work in tandem to guide future decisions.